 The degree of impact on the environment and society is important for companies to remain competitive.
 Together we can work on transforming your company to a sustainable organization.

-Duo interview Mijntje Lückeratth-Roover, professor of corporate governance, and millennial expert Talitha Muusse.
+Double interview Mijntje Lückeratth-Roover, professor of Corporate Governance, and millennial expert Talitha Muusse.
 They are very much on the same wavelength when it comes to sustainable development.
 Now is the time for change.

-PwC Nederland’s purpose is to contribute to a greater level of trust within society and to solve important problems.
-We do so primarily by developing services that meet the needs of a broad group of stakeholders.
-This is also in line with the sustainable development goals we have embraced and integrated into our strategy.
+As PwC, we aim to contribute to trust in society and solving important problems.
+We achieve this goal primarily by developing services that meet the needs of a broad group of stakeholders.
+This is in line with the sustainable development goals that we have integrated into our strategy.